Adding Bluesky-powered comments to any website in five minutes

 <link rel="stylesheet" href="https://unpkg.com/bluesky-comments@0.8.0/dist/bluesky-comments.css">

-Then you need to add the comments (and React dependencies) in the end of the body on any page that you wnat to show comments on:
+Then you need to add an import map for the React dependencies in the end of the body on any page that you want to show comments on:

-Finally, initialize the comments by passing in a link to the post you want to use as a base:
+Finally, import and initialize the comments by passing in a link to the post you want to use as a base:

 document.addEventListener('DOMContentLoaded', function() {